Bridge2Hyku/Bridge2Hyku.github.io/pages/migration.md

 ## Migration Resources

+### Deciding to Make The Leap

+- <a href="http://www.dlib.org/dlib/september15/stein/09stein.html">Taking Control: Identifying Motivations for Migrating Library Digital Asset Management Systems</a><br>_Ayla Stein and Santi Thompson (October 2015)_

+- <a href="http://hdl.handle.net/10657/1575">Hitting the Road towards a Greater Digital Destination: Evaluating and Testing DAMS at the University of Houston Libraries</a><br>_Annie Wu, Santi Thompson, Rachel Vacek, Sean Watkins, and Andrew Weidner (June 2016)_

 - <a href="https://www.slideshare.net/DuraSpace/32818-open-source-repository-upgrades-top-advice-from-practitioners-webinar-recording">Open Source Repository Upgrades: Top Advice from Practitioners</a><br>_Duraspace (March 2018)_

+- <a href="https://journal.code4lib.org/articles/8327">Breaking Up With CONTENTdm: Why and How One Institution Took the Leap to Open Source</a><br>_Heather Gilbert and Tyler Mobley (April 2013)_

+- <a href="https://www.bepress.com/webinar/evaluating-planning-completing-successful-migration-case-study/">Evaluating, Planning, and Completing a Successful Migration: A Case Study</a><br>_Elizabeth Chance (2018)_

+### Metadata Migration Resources

 - <a href="http://dcpapers.dublincore.org/pubs/article/view/3861">Collaborative Metadata Application Profile Development for DAMS Migration</a><br>_Anne Washington and Andrew Weidner (2017)_